koumay/syrianarchive-investigations/drafts/National Hospital, Maarat al Numaan.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/V4Nt8JWXVcQ" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 [A second video shows](https://www.youtube.com/watch?v=de7N2n7eYJc) Syrian Civil Defense rescuing a newborn child.
 In the video, the paramedic asked someone to bring him a Laryngoscope, and after several seconds another man came and said "go to the car now, the tanks might explode."
 At this point, the paramedic took the child and went to a car.

-Another video from Syria Civil Defense [presents a summary](https://www.youtube.com/watch?v=Q4DboRpV9L0) of what happened, stating that the hospital is out of service as a result of the attack, and shows stills from incubators room.
+Another video from Syria Civil Defense [presents a summary](https://www.youtube.com/watch?v=Q4DboRpV9L0) of what happened, stating that the National Hospital is out of service as a result of the attack, and shows stills from incubators room.
 See below:

 ![national08.png](assets/national08.png)